bsingh17/Chatbot/src/data/nlu.md

 - hey bot would you like to help me.
 - bot help me.
 - help me.
+- I am facing some trouble, please help me.
+- What all you can do?
+- Tell me what can you do for me?
+- what can you do for me?
+- in what all ways you can help me?
+- how can you solve my problem?
+- I am facing some difficulty?
+- Tell me what you can do?
+- hey bot help me.
+- help me to proceed further.
+- How should i proceed further?
+- How shall i proceed ahead?
+- How can i go ahead?
+- What all i need to do?
+- Can you help me to proceed?
+- What all tasks can you perform?
+- Can you help me to proceed further?
+- Can you show me the way to proceed further?
+- Show me the way to proceed further?
+- Show me the way to proceed ahead?
+- How can you help me?
+- Help me out bot
+- please help me out
+- i am facing trouble can you please help me
+- hey bot please help me
+- hey bot help me out

 ## intent: faq/timing
 - what time is the doubt clearing session held?